evolv-ai/ascend-android-sdk/README.md

     ```java
        client.confirm();
     ```
-    *Note: After the client has initialized, it is important to confirm the participant into the experiment.
-This action records the participant's allocation and sends the info back to Ascend.*
+    *Note: This action records the participant's allocation and sends the info back to Ascend.*

 ### Value Retrieval